ntuscds/scds-academics-website/docs/career/cs-fields/quantitative-finance.md

 Below are 3 types of quant researchers/strategists/analysts (general and non-exhaustive):

-### 1. Alpha/Strategy Researchers
-They research new or maintain existing trading/market-making strategies/models, which helps the firm generate revenue.
+1. **Alpha/Strategy Researchers** – They research new or maintain existing trading/market-making strategies/models, which helps the firm generate revenue.

-### 2. Derivatives Specialists
-They work on pricing or structuring financial derivatives, as well as help traders or portfolio managers risk-manage or hedge positions.
+2. **Derivatives Specialists** – They work on pricing or structuring financial derivatives, as well as help traders or portfolio managers risk-manage or hedge positions.
 This often requires knowledge in stochastic calculus and derivative instruments.

-### 3. Quant Portfolio Managers
-They work on portfolio optimization problems (how money is allocated across their portfolio of assets or strategies/alphas) and may often lead the general research direction of their team.
+3. **Quant Portfolio Managers** – They work on portfolio optimization problems (how money is allocated across their portfolio of assets or strategies/alphas) and may often lead the general research direction of their team.
 Though these roles are often reserved for senior quants.

 ## How is this field important in today's industry?